 Pick a bank or credit union that is convenient.
 Check out your local credit unions; often they provide better deals than banks.

-Selling you work: There are a number of venues and methods in which to sell your work.
+Selling your work: There are a number of venues and methods in which to sell your work.
 Each medium has its own ways around the problem of thinking about art as commodity.
 It is easier for some than others to view work in this way.
 If you have any aspiration to “make it” as a full time artist, it is a good idea to abandon any kind of pure or poetic thinking on this subject.
 Unless you are independently wealthy, you have to do something for money.
 Some of us can find ways in which to make our art habit work for us , making the practice of art the sole source of income.
 This is incredibly difficult to do- but it is not impossible.
 Whether you make a living through grant funding or through art sales, your art is still the commodity.
 It is very helpful to come to this realization.

 So where and how can you sell your work?
 What we are taught in school is about galleries.
 Typically a gallery works as agent.
-They do a lot of the work for you, by keeping the lights on, the doors open, advertising your show, collecting sales tax (we will go into detail about this next week) etc… The best galleries have a group of collectors, and do a lot of leg work to get your work sold.
+They do a lot of the work for you, by keeping the lights on, the doors open, advertising your show, collecting sales tax (we will go into detail about this on another post) etc… The best galleries have a group of collectors, and do a lot of leg work to get your work sold.
 In return, you pay them between 40% and 60% commission.
 If you have a good gallery, this is well worth it.
 If you don’t well….

 Take a look at this article on wholesale versus retail.
 This is a very important distinction.
 Also in this article, you will find an indication of some of the venues you might explore: craft fairs, galleries, trade shows, corporate representation etc.

 This is really just the tip of the iceberg.
 I recommend trying some of each of these things.
 Think about who your audience is and go from there.
 Where are you most likely to encounter your target audience.
 Aim high!

 Creating an Invoice: An Invoice is a bill presented by a seller to a buyer. *Read through the information on the link!